kyagrd/tiper/README.md

 * [Executable Relational Specifications of Polymorphic Type Systems using Prolog](https://www.sharelatex.com/project/557756cfdfb75ebd54bf5807), Ki Yung Ahn and Andreas Vezzosi, to appear in FLOPS 2016 ([talk slides](http://slides.com/kyagrd/tiperdundee))
-* TODO add S-resolution and its application to type classes, coLP for OOPL type inference, etc ...
+* TODO add publication/draft/talk slides written by others that would potentially benefit the project e.g., S-resolution and its application to type classes, coLP for OOPL type inference, etc ...